DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/assignments/game-music-analysis/_index.md

 ## **Learning Outcomes**

-* Identify differences between linear and non-linear scoring in shipped games
+* Identify differences between linear and non-linear scoring in games
-* Examine and label real uses of loops, branching, and transitions with timestamps
+* Examine and label uses of loops, branching, and transitions with timestamps
 * Recognize production and design factors that shape adaptive scoring choices
 * Apply vertical (layering) and horizontal (re-sequencing) concepts by designing a cohesive music system for gameplay